6RiverSystems/mmmbbb/README.md

 - KMS settings
 - The Schema API and any PubSub settings related to it
 - Authentication settings for Push subscriptions
+- Changing message retry backoff settings for a subscription may not fully take effect when actively streaming messages from it (including from an HTTP Push configuration)

 Things that are different: